Two-photon sideband transition in a driven quantum Rabi model : Quantitative discussions with derived longitudinal drives and beyond the rotating wave approximation: Benchmarking with numerical simulations

 \subsection{Bi-chromatic drives}

 We investigate the bi-chromatic drive cases in this subsection. $f_{q,c}$ and $g$ used in the simulations are the same as in Sec.~\ref{monochromatic}.
 We analytically find the proper $f_{dq}$ based on the Eq.~\ref{eq:bi2}, fixing the $f_{dc}$ to $f_{c}-500$ MHz. $\epsilon_{dq}$ and $\epsilon_{dc}$ are parameterized as described in Sec.~\ref{simulation}.
-We also analytically calculate the sideband transitions based on the results in Sec~\ref{Overall}.
-Fig.~\ref{fig:double-sbrates} compares the sideband transition rates calculated by the numerical simulation (cross) and analytical calculation (line).
-The full analytical model (solid lines) explains the simulation results better than other models, except for the one case in Fig.~\ref{fig:double-sbrates}(b).
-In the red sideband cases, we can clearly see the significant effect of the secondary longitudinal drive in the sideband transition rates ($\Omega_{sb}^{(1)}$).
-This also results in approximately 15\% correction to the total sideband transition rates in the blue sideband cases.
+We also analytically calculate the sideband interactions based on the results in Sec~\ref{Overall}.
+Fig.~\ref{fig:double-sbrates} compares the sideband interaction rates calculated by the numerical simulation (cross) and analytical calculation (line). by the full drive model with the derived longitudinal drive (solid lines) explains the simulation results better than other models, except for the one case in Fig.~\ref{fig:double-sbrates}(b).
+In the red sideband cases, we can clearly see the significant effect of the derived longitudinal drive in the sideband interaction rates ($\Omega_{sb}^{(1)}$).
+This also results in approximately 15\% correction to the total sideband interaction rates in the blue sideband cases.
 The effect of the RWA is very conspicuous in Fig.~\ref{fig:double-sbrates}(c) but not in other cases.
 In particular, we can hardly identify the effect of the RWA in Fig.~\ref{fig:double-sbrates}(a).